Marco Pezzaiuoli: Cerezo Osaka

 On 16 June 2014, Cerezo Osaka named Pezzaiuoli as their head coach replacing Ranko Popović, but he was relieved of his duties on 8 September after failing to register a single win in the J. League.
 His team did manage a Japanese Emperor's Cup win against Kataller Toyama by 1–0 and a second leg quarter-final win away at Kawasaki Frontale in the J. League Cup.
 His team lost that tie on aggregate and, as had been rumoured for more than a week Pezzaiuoli was on his way home.

 Bengaluru FC

 On 12 February 2021, Pezzaiuoli was appointed as the head coach of Indian Super League club Bengaluru FC on a three-year performance-based contract.

 The first game (unofficial) of Pezzaiuoli with Bengaluru was against FC Goa on 7 April 2021.
 Cleiton Silva's strike ensured of first win for Pezzaiuoli at Bengaluru FC.
 His first official game was against Nepal Army Club at 2021 AFC Cup preliminary round 1 against whom they won by 5–0 margin.

 On 8 June 2022, Bengaluru FC announced the departure of Pezzaiuoli.

+PVF

+On 5 May 2026, Pezzaiuoli was named as the technical director of the PVF Football Academy in Vietnam.